Bringing Market Forces to Group Decisions

 Voting tokens are freely transferable during elections, allowing market forces to influence governance outcomes.

-Create resolutions, treasury transfers, governance token minting, and token price update proposals.
+Create resolutions, treasury transfers, governance token minting, parameter changes, and distribution proposals.

 Customizable support thresholds and quorum percentages for different governance needs.